phorton1/Arduino-fridgeController/docs/design.md

 myIOTDevices use **Values** that are configured for the specific myIOTDevice.

-Values can have a **type**, a **storage type**, a **style**, and a number of other details that are used by the myIOTFramework to present the values on the webUI, store them to the NVS (non-volatile storage) when they change, and so on.
+Values can have a **type**, a **storage type**, a **style**, and a number of other details that are used by the myIOT framework to present the values on the webUI, store them to the NVS (non-volatile storage) when they change, and so on.

 Device specific values can be presented in the webUI on the "Dashboard" or the "Config" tabs.
 All myIOTDevices share a number of common Values which are presented on the "Device" tab in the webUI.
-In addition, the webUI lets one look at the files on the SPIFFS (embedded ESP32) file system, and the SD Card, if any.
+In addition, the webUI lets one look at the files on the SPIFFS (embedded ESP32 file system), and the SD Card, if any.
 The fridgeController specifically has an SD Card where the history of various variables, and a logfile, are kept.